Frequently Asked Questions

 1.1 - Why is it named "CloudI"?

-CloudI has an "I" suffix for several connotations: cloudy, one, singularity, interface, and independence.
+CloudI has an "I" suffix for several connotations: cloudy, one, interface, and independence.
 CloudI is referred to as "A Cloud as an Interface" because a light-weight interface facilitates Cloud functionality.
 The interface supports multiple programming languages and is called the CloudI API.
 CloudI supports private cloud development and deployment, so only one Cloud is necessary for Cloud functionality with implicit security.
 CloudI is also able to facilitate online services and offers extreme connection scalability.

 Top